denali-js/core/roadmap.md

 * docs command
   * swagger-like (or actually swagger) generation?
   * show API browser / console for text/html requests (i.e. in browser) via addon
-* install command
 * extract eslint styles to preset dependency
 * support arbitrary blueprint sources (i.e. local folders, git urls)

-Application
-  bootstraps everything
-  global aspects:
-    transports (once a transport is included, it's there for everyone)

-Engine
-  loading
-  addons/addons
-  local routes
-  local builds/compiling

-Transport
-  communication, request / response

-Service
-  external dependencies (database, email sending service, bug reporting)

-Action
-  performs a logical unit of work against a resource

-Serializer
-  transform hydrated ORM instances into JSON representations over the wire, and vice versa

-Adapter
-  tell the serializers how to interrogate your ORM instances

-Filters
-  mixed in to run before or after an Action

-# TODO
-Add a prop to the base Filter class, make sure it's usable on the action it's mixed into.
-Need to make sure the mixin.prototype switch pulls in the stuff from higher up the proto chain